-October 1, 2023 December 31, 2022
+March 31, 2024 December 31, 2023

-Expected term 1.5 years
+Expected term 0.8 years 0.3 years

-Expected volatility 78.5%
+Expected volatility 78.5% 78.5%

-Risk-free interest rate 4.7%
+Risk-free interest rate 5.49% 5.4%

-Expected dividend yield 0.0%
+Volatility 0.0% 0.0%

-The redeemable convertible preferred stock warrant liabilities were measured at fair value at the issuance date and as of each subsequent reporting period with changes in the fair value recorded within other income (expense), net in the accompanying unaudited condensed consolidated statements of operations and comprehensive income (loss).
-As described in Note 15 - Warrants, the redeemable convertible preferred stock warrant liabilities were reclassified to additional paid-in capital upon the closing of the Mergers.
+The Series D-7 redeemable convertible preferred stock warrants were initially accounted for as liabilities and measured at fair value at the issuance date and as of each subsequent reporting period with changes in the fair value recorded within other income (expense), net in the accompanying unaudited condensed consolidated statements of operations and comprehensive income (loss).
+As described in Note 12 - Warrants, the redeemable convertible preferred stock warrants were reclassified to additional paid-in capital upon the closing of the Mergers.
+In October 2023, in connection with the Assignment and Acceptance Agreement as further described in Note 12 - Warrants, these warrants were replaced ("Replacement Warrants"), and the Replacement Warrants are classified as liabilities.
+Refer to Note 13 - Borrowings and SAFE Agreements.